HD 87643

-HD 87643 is a B[e] class binary star embedded in a reflection nebula.
+HD 87643 is a B[e] binary star embedded in a reflection nebula.

 The system is described as having "one of the most extreme infrared excesses for this object class".
 It harbours a large amount of both hot and cold dust, and is surrounded by a debris disk with radius 2.5-3 AU and an extended reflection nebula. and is important for astronomers in their study of stellar formation.